 Prosciutto wrapped fresh melon

-- 10 ozs Fresh, in-season Melon (cantaloupe, watermelon).
+- 10 ozs Fresh, in-season Melon (cantaloupe, watermelon, honeydew).
 Locally sourced, if available

 - 4 ozs Fine prosciutto, thin sliced / shaved